nvda-es/num2words_nvda/readme.md

 Note: this add-on depends on a submodule, so:

-1. cd to this repo.
+1. cd to this repo: `cd num2words_nvda`
 2. Type `git submodule init` and `git submodule update` in the console to clone the num2words library repository that is set as a module.
-3. If there are no errors, scons should work correctly.
+3. If there are no errors, `scons` command should work correctly.

 ## Contact: